What is the Right Hat Shape for Me?

 I Have a Bigger Frame.
 What is the Right Hat for Me?

 Quite a few people with a bigger frame have reported they want a hat that helps them blend in, so they do not stand out when in a crowd.
 With this in mind, we recommend a hat with a fuller crown to better match the person who will be wearing it.

 Medium brims work well.
 You can also choose as big a brim as comfortable, no limits here!
 Wide brims look great too.
 And if a shorter brim is more your thing, that’s OK too.
 In that case we recommend a short brim that can be snapped.

 Some say they avoid flat caps, explaining they sit too close to the head and do not provide proportion, so important for the big fellow choosing a hat.
 However, if you just must have a flat cap, we recommend one in an earth tone color, the most flattering.

 You stand to gain a lot of style with just the right hat, and our large assortment of fuller crowns and wider brims offer just the right pick, regardless of individual taste or preference.

-The Right Choice for the Shorter Slender Man
+The Right Choice for the Shorter Slender Person

-Shorter slender men especially love hats, as they help provide added stature and flair.
-While most of our styles look great on a shorter fellow, we especially recommend a hat with a tapered crown and a wide band, which is sure to add balance to the overall shape of the shorter man’s head.
+Shorter slender people especially love hats, as they help provide added stature and flair.
+While most of our styles look great on a shorter person, we especially recommend a hat with a tapered crown and a wide band, which is sure to add balance to the overall shape of the shorter man’s head.
 Stingy brims and taller crowns can also be complimentary.